 For additional information, please visit http://gsas.yale.edu, e-mail graduate. admissions@yale.edu, or call the Office of Graduate Admissions at 203.432.2771.
-Postal correspondence should be directed to Office of Graduate Admissions, Yale Graduate School of Arts and Sciences, PO Box 208323, New Haven CT 06520-8323.
+Postal correspondence should be directed to Office of Graduate Admissions, Yale Graduate School of Arts and Sciences, PO Box 208236, New Haven CT 06520-8236.

 School of Medicine Est. 1810.
 Courses for college graduates and students who have completed requisite training in approved institutions.
 Doctor of Medicine (M.D.).
 Post-graduate study in the basic sciences and clinical subjects.
 Five-year combined program leading to Doctor of Medicine and Master of Health Science (M.D./M.H.S.).
 Combined program with the Graduate School of Arts and Sciences leading to Doctor of Medicine and Doctor of Philosophy (M.D./Ph.D.).
-Master of Medical Science (M.M.Sc.) from the Physician Associate Program.
+Master of Medical Science (M.M.Sc.) from the Physician Associate Program and the Physician Assistant Online Program.